openvinotoolkit/open_model_zoo/demos/super_resolution_demo/README.md

     -h                      Print a usage message.
     -i "<path>"             Required.
 Path to an image.
     -m "<path>"             Required.
 Path to an .xml file with a trained model.
-    -pp "<path>"            Optional.
-Path to a plugin folder.
     -d "<device>"           Optional.
 Specify the target device to infer on (CPU, GPU, FPGA, HDDL or MYRIAD).
 The demo will look for a suitable plugin for the specified device.
-    -ni "<integer>"         Optional.
+    -niter "<integer>"      Optional.
 Number of iterations.
 Default value is 1 -pc                     Optional.
 Enable per-layer performance report

 ```